In light of the launch of Ethics@Bath system, changes have been made to the Sponsorship process.

 • Where the OID asks for ‘Contact details of sponsor, or sponsor’s delegated point of contact for questions relating to study set-up’,(Q4), this should be a researcher involved in the study, not the PVC-R.

-• Where the OID asks for ‘Authorised on behalf of the Sponsor’ (Q18) this will be completed by the VCO once the OID is approved.
+• Where the OID asks for ‘Authorised on behalf of the Sponsor’ (Q18) this will be completed by the VCO once the project has been approved by the REC.

 • If you require an OID, PIC or any other agreement after Sponsorship has been issued please follow the guidance below.